ceramicnetwork/.github/OVERVIEW.md

 ### Policies

 Ceramic DIDs will also likely want to define explicit policies that govern various things about their identity or resources that help others others interoperate with them.
-A few examples:

 - **Schema Policies**: Define schemas for data
 - **Collection Policies**: Define an app's data model (database types plus schema policies)
-- **Service Policies**: ToS for using a resource, may include service endpoint and payment info (i.e. anchoring, data hosting, indexing
+- **Service Policies**: ToS and requirements for using a resource, may include service endpoint and payment info
 - **Privacy Policies**: User-defined access control permissions for their resources

 ### Agreements